Table of Contents

 Click Close to end the guest session.

 The Guest Additions for Windows allow for automatic updating.
-This applies for already installed Guest Additions version 4.0 or later.
+This applies for already installed Guest Additions versions.
 Also, copying files from host to the guest as well as remotely creating guest directories is available.

 In server environments with many VMs, the Guest Additions can be used to share physical host memory between several VMs.
 This reduces the total amount of memory in use by the VMs.
 If memory usage is the limiting factor and CPU resources are still available, this can help with running more VMs on each host.